feelixs/cli/README.md

 ### External Auth

 SSoTme must communicate with external APIs, for example Airtable, to execute some commands.
-To setup your CLI with the right personal access tokens for these situations, you can run `ssotme -api provider=private_key` or `ssotme -setAccountApiKey provider/private_key`.
+To set up your CLI with the right personal access tokens for these situations, you can run `ssotme -api provider=private_key` or `ssotme -setAccountApiKey provider/private_key`.